benchmark-urbanism/postgis/README.md

     shongololo/postgis
 docker logs -f <docker image id>
 ```
-> For prior postgres versions, use the corresponding version number in the directory paths, for example `--volume=/path/to/data:/postgresql/9.6/main`

 If you are running the container using an existing folder that already contains a configured database, then you can omit the environment flags.
 Note that if you omit the environment arguments when initialising a new  database, then the default values will be used.